ssolan5/Sifter/README.md

 # Sifter
-a Python script that reads AWS GuardDuty alerts stored as JSON files, extracts relevant fields, and inserts the data into a PostgreSQL database.
+A Python script that reads AWS GuardDuty alerts stored as JSON files, extracts relevant fields, and inserts the data into a PostgreSQL database.

 Please note: No LLMs were used to generate this code, have coded this project entirely by myself in vim.